 Drew has a number of alternative transportation options

 Meeting the needs of the present without compromising the ability of future generations to meet their own needs.

-Residence halls compete to show how much they #LoveTheForest by saving energy during the competition period (through Feb 19!).
+Residence halls compete in the fall to show how much they #LoveTheForest by saving energy during the competition period.
 The more energy saved, the more you show your Love for The Forest!
 Why?
 Less energy means less fossil fuels are burned and less carbon emissions in the atmosphere to degrade our climate.